 Castle View Restaurant has easy access via the Courtyard.
 Inside, there is a small staircase down to the bar.

-Visually and hearing impaired visitors can be assisted by their guide and hearing dogs in the castle and grounds.
+Visually and hearing impaired visitors can bring Assistance Dogs in to the Castle and grounds.
 We regret that no other dogs are permitted.

 The Drawbridge & Entrance